Last Updated April 7, 2023.

 6. Understand the difference between grilling and barbequing

 While you use a grill or BBQ for both grilling and barbequing, the cooking techniques are actually different.
 Grilling is cooking food fast over direct high heat.
 Grilling sears the outside of the food, but leaves the inside tender.
 To barbeque means that you are cooking food slowly, over a lower, indirect heat for a longer period of time, sometimes hours.
 Meats become tender and flavorful.
 Understanding the distinction between the two techniques can help when following recipes.

 7. Marinate for health and flavor

 Did you know that marinating meat not only adds flavor to your food but it’s also good for your health?
 When cooked at very high temperatures, meat, fish and poultry release potentially carcinogenic heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs).
-According to the American Institute for Cancer, the acids in marinades seem to have protective qualities that can reduce the formation of HCAs and PAHs by as much as 96%.
+According to the American Institute for Cancer, the acids in marinades seem to have protective qualities that can reduce the formation of HCAs and PAHs.
 The acids also have been shown to slow the growth of unsafe bacteria.
 Visit AllRecipes for some mix and match marinade ideas and great tips.